 Although it’s very important to win the hearts and minds of everyone, the middle managers are really the core group of people you need to convince.
 They will take the brunt of the work.
 Not only do they have to write their own self-assessment and get reviewed by their boss (e.g. the department lead) but also do they have to run review sessions for their staff.
 So even if you keep the process short and sweet, managers in flat organizations will struggle and may have to deal with 10 or even 15 reviews.
 This won’t work if you failed to convince them!
 We provide you with nice status tracking and people-nudging tools, but if someone doesn’t see the point, then their 15 reports’ performance reviews won’t be progressing no matter how often you nudge the manager.

-In our opinion, the manager is the servant of the team, removing roadblocks and ensuring the machinery is well-oiled so that the team can work at maximum productivity.
-A manager who sees himself like this will most likely understand the need for reviewing their team and helping everyone get better.
+In our opinion, the manager should be removing roadblocks and ensuring the machinery is well-oiled so that the team can work at maximum productivity.
+A manager who sees themself like this will most likely understand the need for reviewing their team and helping everyone get better.
 But managers who see themselves as “big leaders” may struggle, and hate the idea of doing work for their team (instead of vice versa).
 It will take some upfront explaining that the main reason for their big paycheck is that they occasionally have to do work they don’t enjoy, like having tough discussions with their direct reports.

 Train people face to face

-While the Small Improvements application is pretty straight forward, the last thing any employee enjoys is a “letter from headquarters” telling them to do this and that.
-While this may work in very hierarchical and traditional workforces, it’s not so effective in collaborative or creative environments, and let’s not get started about Gen Y here! 🙂 It’s going to save you plenty of hassle if you run training sessions face to face, showing your respect to everyone, and being able to get feedback and take it into account.
+While the Small Improvements application is very straightforward, the last thing any employee enjoys is a “note from headquarters” telling them to do this and that.
+While this may work in very hierarchical and traditional workforces, it’s not so effective in collaborative or creative environments.
+It’s going to save you plenty of hassle if you run training sessions face to face, showing your respect to everyone, and being able to get feedback and take it into account.